rapidsai/cudf/cpp/README.md

 libcudf is a C/C++ CUDA library for implementing standard dataframe operations.

-## Development Setup
+## Tested Development Platform

-Currently, only Ubuntu 16.04 is supported for building `libcudf` from source.
+Currently, building `libcudf` from source is only tested on Ubuntu 16.04 Linux (64-bit).

 Target build system: